April 14, 2020

 The Export-Import Bank of the United States (EXIM) is playing its part to address the shortage of medical supplies and equipment needed to treat and prevent the spread of the COVID-19 (coronavirus) pandemic in the United States.
 As part of the U.S. Government response, on a temporary basis EXIM is excluding coverage for exports of medical supplies and equipment that the President of the United States and other federal agencies have designated as being in short supply and required for our nation’s domestic response to the COVID-19 crisis.

 On April 3, 2020, President Trump issued a “Memorandum on Allocating Certain Scarce or Threatened Health and Medical Resources to Domestic Use.”(https://www.whitehouse.gov/presidential-actions/memorandum-allocating-certain-scarce-threatened-health-medical-resources-domestic-use/) This Memorandum summarized the steps the President had taken to date to address the short supply of medical supplies and equipment necessary on the battle against COVID-19, including Executive Orders 13909 and 13910.
 Pursuant to Executive Order 13910, on March 25, 2020, the Department of Health and Human Services (HHS) issued a “Notice of Designation of Scarce Materials or Threatened Materials Subject to COVID-19 Hoarding Prevention Measures Under Executive Order 13910 and Section 102 of the Defense Production Act of 1950.” (https://www.hhs.gov/sites/default/files/hhs-dfa-notice-of-scarce-materials-for-hoarding-prevention.pdf) Both the April 3 Presidential Memorandum and the HHS Notice contain lists of specific items that are in short supply.
-Naturally, in this dynamic situation, the items on these lists could change.
+HHS has updated the list of scarce medical supplies and equipment twice, once on June 30, 2020 and again on July 23, 2020. (https://www.federalregister.gov/documents/2020/07/07/2020-14525/notice-of-designation-of-scarce-materials-or-threatened-materials-subject-to-covid-19-hoarding (https://www.federalregister.gov/documents/2020/07/30/2020-16458/extension-of-designation-of-scarce-materials-or-threatened-materials-subject-to-covid-19-hoarding) Naturally, in this dynamic situation, the items on these lists could further change.
 EXIM will continue to monitor these lists and update this fact sheet as appropriate.
 EXIM encourages exporters and other participants in EXIM transactions to monitor these lists as well.

-In addition to the April 3 Presidential Memorandum and the HHS Notice mentioned above, effective April 10, 2020, the Department of Homeland Security (DHS) and the Federal Emergency Management Agency (FEMA) have put in place a rule that bans the export of certain of the items that are also included in the HHS Notice and the Presidential Memorandum mentioned above.
+In addition to the April 3 Presidential Memorandum and the HHS Notices mentioned above, effective April 10, 2020, the Department of Homeland Security (DHS) and the Federal Emergency Management Agency (FEMA) have put in place a rule that bans the export of certain items that are also included in the HHS Notices and the Presidential Memorandum mentioned above.
 85 Fed.
 Reg.
 20195. (https://www.federalregister.gov/documents/2020/04/10/2020-07659/prioritization-and-allocation-of-certain-scarce-or-threatened-health-and-medical-resources-for) Under the FEMA rule, export of the listed items can only be exported with the explicit permission of FEMA.
-As it now stands, the list of banned export items in the FEMA Rule is the same as the list in the Presidential Memorandum.
-However, just as with the lists in the April 3 Presidential Memorandum and the HHS Notice, the list of medical supplies and equipment subject to an export ban could change.
-Naturally, EXIM does not support the export of banned export items, but it is the responsibility of exporters to assure that they are complying with the FEMA Rule ban.
+On August 10, 2020, FEMA modified the list of medical supplies and equipment subject to an export ban. (https://www.federalregister.gov/documents/2020/08/10/2020-17467/prioritization-and-allocation-of-certain-scarce-and-critical-health-and-medical-resources-for) Naturally, EXIM does not support the export of banned export items, but it is the responsibility of exporters to assure that they are complying with the FEMA Rule ban.

-EXIM Temporary Exclusion of Scare COVID-19 Medical Supplies in Insurance Policies, Loan, and Guarantee Transactions
+EXIM Temporary Exclusion of Scarce COVID-19 Medical Supplies in Insurance Policies, Loan, and Guarantee Transactions

 This EXIM temporary exclusion of COVID-19-related medical supplies remains in place through September 30, 2020 (unless the EXIM Board of Directors votes to terminate it earlier).